 2 All section references herein are to the Internal Revenue Code of 1986, as amended, and the Treasury Regulations promulgated thereunder.

 Kim V. Heyman is a Principal at Rose Glen, LLC, where she focuses on advising high-net-worth individuals and families on wealth transfer planning and life insurance review and acquisition.
-Before joining Rose Glen, LLC, Kim was a partner in a boutique wealth and personal planning law firm where she specialized in advising ultra-high-net-worth families on estate, gift and generation-skipping transfer tax issues, philanthropic structures and special needs planning.
+Before joining Rose Glen, LLC, Kim was a partner in a boutique wealth and personal planning law firm where she specialized in advising ultra-high-net-worth families on estate, gift and generation-skipping transfer tax issues, philanthropic structures, and special needs planning.
 Ms. Heyman has written articles and spoken locally and nationally on estate planning, charitable planning and trust and estate administration topics.
 She sits on the Board of the PEPC, and she is the Vice-Chair of the Trust and Estate Practice Group’s Committee on Emotional and Psychological Issues in Estate Planning of the American Bar Association’s Real Property, Trust and Estate Law Section.
 Ms. Heyman also serves on the Board of Congregation Beth Am Israel and on her local election board.

 FINANCIAL AND ESTATE PLANNING COUNCIL OF METROPOLITAN DETROIT